McPcholkin/runtime-permission_patcher/README.md

 - Clone repo (or download as zip)
 - Add repo files inside zip archive to get structure as described in [Magisk Developer Guides](https://topjohnwu.github.io/Magisk/guides.html)
 - Install module using Magisk Manager
-- Reboot device 2-5 times to all apps been patched (it takesome reboots, and after adding other supported modules, usualy first install take 2-5 reboots)
+- Reboot device 2-5 times to all apps been patched (it take couple reboots, and after adding other supported modules, usualy first install take 2-5 reboots)
 - You can disable\uninstall module after all apps in file already patched.

 ## Thanks: